DCC-EX/dcc-ex.github.io/docs/reference/tools/diagnostic-tools.rst

 **Geoff Bunza's 17 Function Decoder AND Sniffer**

 If you just need the power supply for your own board, use the schematic to get what you need.
-Here at DCC-EX labs, we use lots of these decoders and solder just the components we need.
+Here at |DCC-EX|, we use lots of these decoders and solder just the components we need.
 If we need a DCC interface, we just solder those components.
 If we need to connect it to the track, we add the rectifier and voltage regulator components.

 **Ready made circuit boards**